Fuquay-Varina family grateful for community support after fire destroys home

 CBS 17 introduced you to Ashley in 2018.
 Despite her terminal cancer diagnosis, she inspired people all over with her “Rocks of Hope,” painted with messages of love.

-“She know how to live life to the fullest,” said Jessica.
+“She knew how to live life to the fullest,” said Jessica.
 “To love with everything you have.”

 Now the Dunns are seeing love from their community – from their employers, to their son’s school, to churches, and even strangers.